Aml286/Devops-cicd-Jenkins/README.md

 # vprofile Project CI/CD Pipelines

-This repository contains the Continuous Integration and Continuous Deployment (CI/CD) pipelines for the vprofile project.
+This repository contains the Continuous Integration and Continuous Deployment (CI/CD) pipelines for the java web application project.
 The pipelines automate the process of building, testing, analyzing, and deploying the application to both staging and production environments.

 ## Pipelines Overview